Also known as: system lupus erythematosus, SLE.

 What are the symptoms of lupus?

-Lupus can cause a variety of different symptoms, including joint pain, rashes, fever, chest pain, sun sensitivity, leg and eye swelling, fatigue, swollen glands and other symptoms.
-Childhood lupus can sometime be difficult to diagnose, as the symptoms can mimic those of other medical conditions.
+Lupus can cause a variety of different symptoms, including joint pain, rashes, fever, chest pain, sun sensitivity, leg and eye swelling, fatigue, swollen glands, and other symptoms.
+Childhood lupus can sometimes be difficult to diagnose, as the symptoms can mimic those of other medical conditions.